-Depending on your productions’ needs and the mode of delivery required, there may be an additional lab/ materials/handling/duplication fee.
+Depending on your productions’ needs and the mode of delivery required, there may be an additional lab/ materials/handling/duplication or rush fee.
 You will be billed a license for the total amount provides, whether the footage was used or not.

 Q: What are your clip licensing fees?

 A "License Fee" is a release fee granting a limited usage license of the clip(s) you order to be used in a specified production for a specific market during the stated license period.
 Custom quotes are available if you desire to use the same footage in more than one production, or more than once in the same production, use the production containing our footage in more than one market, or if you would like to license clip(s) in perpetuity.
 Generally the license term is 5 years.
 Please contact us for more information and a quote, as rates depend on the distribution market, the licensing term and the territory.
 Volume discounts are available.